 During the afternoons, campers choose from among several classes in outdoor recreation activities, such as trap shooting, archery, rowing, outdoor cooking, fishing, rifle marksmanship and rappelling.

 Camp instructors are natural resource professionals who, in addition to covering their subject matter, also introduce participants to career opportunities, educational requirements and suggestions for selecting appropriate post-secondary educational institutions for campers’ respective natural resource fields of interest.

 Many of the campers attending State Conservation Camp receive a scholarship that covers all or part of the $185 camp fee.
 Scholarships are provided by garden clubs, conservation districts, hunting or fishing clubs, civic and youth organizations and similar groups.

-The camp is supported by the West Virginia University Extension Service and other local, state, and federal agencies with natural resources management responsibilities.
+West Virginia State Conservation Camp is supported by the WVU Extension Service and other local, state, and federal agencies with natural resources management responsibilities.

 Cassie.email@example.com; office: 304-293-8735, cell: 304-376-1829